aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pdfsecurityoptions/_index.md

 **Remarks**

-<p>The owner password or user password will be required to open an encrypted PDF document for viewing.</p> <p>The user password can be null or empty string, in this case no password will be required from the user when opening the PDF document.</p> <p>Opening the document with the correct owner password allows full access to the document.</p> <p>Opening the document with the correct user password (or opening a document that does not have a user password) allows limited access as the permissions specified.</p>
+The owner password or user password will be required to open an encrypted PDF document for viewing.</p> <p>The user password can be null or empty string, in this case no password will be required from the user when opening the PDF document.</p> <p>Opening the document with the correct owner password allows full access to the document.</p> <p>Opening the document with the correct user password (or opening a document that does not have a user password) allows limited access as the permissions specified.

 ### setUserPassword(string) {#setUserPassword-string-}